 The title of the exhibition comes from a line in the 1926 poem I, Too by Parks’ friend Langston Hughes.
 The poem captures the mixed emotions of justified hurt, as well as self-assured pride and hope felt by a Black child in America.
 The poem opens: “I am the darker brother. / They send me to eat in the kitchen /When company comes” before envisioning a time when “They’ll see how beautiful I am / And be ashamed— / I, too, am America.”
 In his opening of a 1968 essay about the life of the Fontenelle family in Harlem, Parks repeated the line as he also expressed a mix of rage and hope: “I am you, staring back from a mirror of poverty and despair, of revolt and freedom. ...There is something about both of us that goes deeper than blood or black and white.
 It is our common search for a better life, a better world. …My children’s needs are the same as your children’s.
 I too am America.”
 Through his words and images, Parks sought to demonstrate the universality of his subjects’ experiences and their centrality to America’s identity.
 This was both bold and vitally needed work in his time, when struggles against racial injustice shook up and reshaped America.
 Today, these images remain equally relevant in our own, surprisingly similar, times.

 The Ulrich is grateful for the ongoing support of Salon Circle members who make the Museum’s exhibitions and programs possible through their Salon memberships.
-We also thank the City of Wichita for its 2021 Cultural Funding grant.
+This organization received funding for general operational support from the City of Wichita.

 Banner: Gordon Parks, Ondria Tanner and her Grandmother Window-shopping, Mobile, Alabama, 1956.
 Photograph.
 Museum Purchase © and courtesy of The Gordon Parks Foundation, Collection of the Ulrich Museum of Art.